nitekat1124/advent-of-code/README.md

 [Advent of Code](https://adventofcode.com/) made by [Eric Wastl](http://was.tl/) is a programming challenge start from 1st December to 25th December every year since 2015.
 Each day has two puzzles that you can solve with your programming language of choice.

-Here's my solutions to the puzzles:
+Here're my solutions to the puzzles:

 | 🎄 Year 🎄 | 💻 Language 💻 | ⭐️ Stars ⭐️ |
 |:----:|:---------:|:-----:|